 Academic Testing Centers on both campuses provide students, faculty, staff, and the community with examination services.
 Whether for courses taught on campus or online, instructors utilize these facilities for computer-scored and instructor-graded tests.
-Students may take tests according to the deadlines established by the instructor.
+Students may take tests arranged by their instructors.
 Admission to the Testing Centers requires a student photo ID, obtained at the Security ID station upon class enrollment.